R00T-CAT/NyanSec/README.md

 - More silly apps
 - A boot-up sequence that looks more catty
 - Smarter terminal with more "fake Linux" commands
+- Either new icons or background change for visibility

 ------------------------------------------------------------